How to organize an Hour of Code event

 After a successful Hour of Code event, make sure to:

-• Thank any special guests for their time (especially great for students to do) and offer to answer any follow-up questions they may have.
+• Thank any special guests for their time and offer to answer any follow-up questions they may have.

 • Post pictures, videos, or notable quotes from the day on social media.
 (Publicity or privacy policies may apply.)